ineffectivecoder/LDAPtickler/README.md

 - [x] Creation of user accounts
 - [x] Modification of Service Principal Names
 - [x] Creation of machine accounts
-    - Research why only my DA can do this
+    -[x] Research why only my DA can do this.
+This is now sorted out.
+This very much depended on the specific entries being created for the machine account.
 - [x] Deletion of User and Machine accounts
 - [x] Expand ldapsearch function to take all supported parameters, currently just filter, attributes, basedn, and scope
 - [ ] Store creds in environment variable